yasirbhutta/yasirbhutta.github.io/computer-basics/docs/hardware.md

 - A joystick consists of a base and a stick.
 - The most common use of a joystick is for playing computer games.

-#### Pointing Stick

-- Pointing stick is a pressure-sensitive device.
-- It exits between keys on the keyboard.
-- By moving pointing stick, pointer move on the screen.

-#### Light Pen

-- A lightpen is a device similar to a touch screen, but uses a special light sensitive pen instead of the finger, which allows for more accurate screen input.

 #### Imaging and Video input devices

 ##### Web Cams